msprev/panzer/README.md

 Passing messages to external processes
 ======================================

-External processes have as much information as panzer does. panzer sends its information to external processes via a json message.
+External processes have just as much information as panzer does. panzer sends its information to external processes via a json message.
 This message is sent over stdin to scripts (preflight, postflight, cleanup scripts), and embedded in the AST for filters.
 Postprocessors are an exception; they do not receive a json message (if you need it, you should probably be using a filter).

     JSON_MESSAGE = [{'metadata':    METADATA,
                      'template':    TEMPLATE,